p4lang/p4-spec/p4-16/spec/README.md

 brew install node.js
 npm install madoko -g
 ```
-Note that to build the PDF you need a functional TeX version innstalled.
+Note that to build the PDF you need a functional TeX version installed.

 ### Windows